-We have seen that experiencing the clinical model of teaching involves the shared work of a trained teacher and of a trainee student of education.
-According to the common traditional model, it was accepted to have an apprentice in the classroom and the teacher would play a significant role in teaching, with the trainee student observing passively, experiencing under supervision and controlled by the teacher – measured sparingly.
-Today, with the onset of the much-needed changes in training processes, we believe in the need to expand the theoretical approaches that describe the wide range of shared work.
-We recommend creating a language that characterizes events in the classroom and formulating an innovative theoretical framework that is adapted to the need of the 21st century.
-Then we must anchor these theories in an innovative and diverse field, which is not based only on differential models of experience and teaching practice, but on a model that describes the wide range of synergetic co-teaching between the training teacher and the trainee student.
+We have seen that experiencing a clinical model of teaching involves shared work between a trained teacher and of a trainee student of education.
+According to the common traditional model, it was accepted to have an apprentice in the classroom: the teacher would play a significant role in teaching, with the trainee student observing passively, supervised and controlled by the teacher but measured sparingly.
+Today, with the onset of the much-needed changes in training processes, we see the need to expand the theoretical approaches that describe a wide range of shared work.
+We recommend creating a language that characterizes events in the classroom and formulating an innovative theoretical framework that is adapted to the needs of the 21st century.
+Then we must anchor these theories in an innovative and diverse field, which is not based only on differential models of experience and teaching practice, but on a model that describes the wide range of synergetic co-teaching possible between the training teacher and the trainee student.
 This kind of experience has many advantages.
-The teacher and students share the responsibility for the classroom, and the students benefit from having two teachers; they enjoy widespread arbitration, enrichment and in-depth learning.
+The teacher and students share the responsibility for the classroom, and the students benefit from having two teachers; they enjoy widespread arbitration, enrichment, and in-depth learning.
 Moreover, the teachers themselves improve their professional skills and sharpen their thought processes and working methods, absorbing innovative skills from the younger students.
-The students, on their part, experience in real-time the great and diverse responsibilities that are part of the teacher’s role, while enjoying the protection, support and advice of the training teacher.
+The students, for their part, experience firsthand the great and diverse responsibilities that are part of the teacher’s role, while enjoying the protection, support, and advice of the training teacher.

-This model is suitable to be used as a working model for students in the 21st century, in an age where shared work, shared information, team efforts and normal working relationships are required in the world of tomorrow, required from the citizens of the future.
-Therefore, we greatly recommend creating a support system, a full security network that will not leave the trainee teacher alone and out of the picture, but gives him a significant field of experience where he is constantly active, learning, experiencing, feeling, teaching, correcting, improving and receiving reflective feedback in a clinical aspect of realizing his future role as the teacher of tomorrow.
+This model is a suitable working model for students in the 21st century, as shared work, shared information, team efforts and normal working relationships will be demanded from citizens of the future.
+Therefore, we greatly recommend creating a support system, a full security network that will not leave the trainee teacher alone and out of the picture, but give him or her a significant field of experience where he or she is constantly active, learning, experiencing, feeling, teaching, correcting, improving, and receiving reflective feedback to realize his or her future roles.
 This method will encourage interdisciplinary and multidisciplinary teaching, where several teachers teach in large classes, using more creative and diverse methods of teaching.

 Study Limitations

-Despite all that stated above, this study’s limitation is its focus on one specific research population – a convenient model that was chosen in advance, in order to learn, observe and come to conclusions regarding groundwork, realizing didactic goals placed by the unique practical experience program, and other goals we set for ourselves as the program directors.
-Therefore, it deems fit to expand the study to future years, and have them experience the same program, in order to examine the trends of co-teaching in a focused and multi-annual manner and identify a possible significance in this approach.
+Despite the contributions discussed above, this study’s limitation is its focus on one specific research population.
+This convenient model was chosen in advance, in order to learn, observe, and come to conclusions regarding groundwork, the program’s didactic goals, and other administrative goals we set for ourselves as the program directors.
+Therefore, it seems fit to expand the study to future cohorts within this program, in order to examine the trends of co-teaching in a focused and longitudinal manner and identify the possible significance for this approach.

-Bibliography
+References